 Remember that firecracker pop we told you about?
 That was the sound of metal not only snapping but releasing a whole bunch of energy.
 If you do not know how to properly replace a garage door spring, you do run the risk of injury from springs snapping back at you or the door falling.

 Before you attempt to replace a garage door spring on your own, you might want to read this brief article about why you should hire a professional for garage door spring replacement.

-Most springs will function great for 10,000 cycles or more.
+Most garage door springs will function great for 10,000 cycles or more.
 Depending on how often you take your car in and out, that could be anywhere from 6 to 10 years.

 If you don’t want to take the risk of manually opening your garage door (and we don’t blame you), contact us online or call us at 888-459-3720.
 We’ll give you a free estimate and get you back to the good old days of hitting the opener from the comfort of the driver’s seat.